 #Frequently Asked Questions

 Strong tower signal in your area doesn’t guarantee your specific iPhone is registered on the network.
-A deactivated SIM, an outdated carrier profile, or corrupted network settings can all prevent registration even when towers are broadcasting at full power.
-Update carrier settings under Settings > General > About and restart to force a fresh connection.
+A deactivated SIM, an outdated carrier profile, or corrupted network settings can all block registration even when nearby towers are broadcasting at full power.
+Refresh the carrier profile under Settings > General > About, then force restart to trigger a clean reconnection attempt.

 No. The reset only clears Wi-Fi passwords, VPN configurations, cellular settings, and Bluetooth pairings.
-Apps, photos, messages, and all other data stay untouched.
+Photos, messages, apps, and every other piece of personal data stay exactly where they were before the reset.

 Yes.
 Toggling Airplane Mode forces the iPhone to disconnect from every cellular network and reconnect from scratch.
-It takes about 30 seconds total and works for temporary registration glitches without requiring a full restart.
+The whole cycle takes about 30 seconds and works for short-term registration glitches without the overhead of a restart.

 Not usually.
-A misseated SIM, a stale carrier profile, an iOS bug, or a carrier account issue can all trigger No Service without any physical SIM damage.
-Remove and reinsert the SIM card first, then call your carrier to check account status.
-Only replace the SIM after ruling out these software causes, since the vast majority of No Service cases turn out to be fixable without new hardware.
+A misseated SIM, a stale carrier profile, an iOS bug, or a carrier account issue can all trigger No Service without any physical SIM damage at all.
+Remove and reinsert the SIM card first, then call your carrier to verify the account status before assuming the SIM itself is at fault.
+Most cases we troubleshoot turn out to be fixable without ever swapping hardware, so save the SIM replacement step for last.

-Your iPhone is actively scanning for a cellular network to register on.
-If the status bar stays on “Searching…” for more than 2 minutes in an area with known coverage, the phone can’t find a usable network.
-That’s functionally the same as No Service.
-Try toggling Airplane Mode or force restarting.
+Your iPhone is actively scanning every band it supports for a network to register on.
+If the status bar stays on “Searching…” for more than 2 minutes in an area with confirmed coverage, the phone has run out of usable options and effectively sits at No Service.
+Toggle Airplane Mode or force restart to break the loop.

-Yes, over Wi-Fi. iMessage, FaceTime, web browsing, email, and every internet-based app work normally.
-You lose SMS texts and traditional cellular calls.
-Turn on Wi-Fi Calling under Settings > Cellular to route phone calls over your internet connection until cellular service returns.
+Yes, over Wi-Fi. iMessage, FaceTime, web browsing, email, app downloads, and every internet-based service work normally.
+You lose only SMS texts and traditional cellular voice calls.
+Turn on Wi-Fi Calling under Settings > Cellular > Wi-Fi Calling to route phone calls over your internet connection until cellular service returns.

 A full restore is a last resort that wipes everything and reinstalls iOS from scratch.
-Back up via iCloud or a computer first.
-Only try this after working through all nine methods above, since a restore takes 30 to 60 minutes.
-Our guide on what does restore iPhone mean walks through the process.
+Back up to iCloud or a computer first.
+Only attempt a restore after working through all nine methods above, since the process takes 30 to 60 minutes and erases every change you’ve made since setup.
+Our guide on what does restore iPhone mean walks through the exact steps.